nronzel/pdir/README.md

 after going through [Ziglings](https://codeberg.org/ziglings/exercises/) I am happy with what I have.

-As for Zig, I am realling liking the language and I'm excited to follow its development as it approaches v1.0 and beyond.
+As for Zig, I am really liking the language and I'm excited to follow its development as it approaches v1.0 and beyond.

 Coming from mostly writing Go for the past year, having proper enums, unions,